 A person whose vote is challenged cannot be prevented from casting a "provisional" ballot.
-Regardless of the procedures that state law may require for voter challenges, HAVA entitles a person whose eligibility to vote is in doubt to cast a provisional ballot if the person believes he or she is registered and eligible to vote in the appropriate jurisdiction.78 The provisional ballot will then be counted if it is later determined that the person is eligible to vote.
-A voter who is challenged at the polling place should always ask for a provisional ballot if to vote.
+Regardless of the procedures that state law may require for voter challenges, HAVA entitles a person whose eligibility to vote is in doubt to cast a provisional ballot if the person believes he or she is registered and eligible to vote in the appropriate jurisdiction.
+The provisional ballot will then be counted if it is later determined that the person is eligible to vote.
+A voter who is challenged at the polling place should always ask for a provisional ballot if told that he or she is not eligible to vote.